 Medicines that reduce the amount of acid produced by the stomach are used to treat all forms of peptic ulcer disease.

 - Antacids (such as Tums)

-- H2 blockers (such as Zantac).
+- H2 blockers (such as Pepcid).
 Some H2 blockers are available without a prescription.